 The operation has improved so much because today’s facelift is a composite operation, borrowing the best components of other surgical techniques.
 We now borrow liposuction techniques such as Tumescent to separate the tissues with minimal trauma to the cells and to make the draining of fat from the body a much easier and quicker process.

 A facelift can now be performed with fewer and smaller incisions and a lower impact on the patient’s body, which results in a faster healing period.
 Often, tissue glue is used instead of, or in addition to, sutures as a way to provide enhanced reinforcement during the healing period to ensure that the wound does not re-open or cause any complications.
-The glue also allows the patient to be bandage free and return to an active life sooner.
+The glue also allows the patient to be bandage free and return to an active life in as little as one week with minimal post-surgical marks.

 Another advantage to the SMAS facelift is the direction of its pull.
 Typical facelifts offer a backwards pull, another contributor to the “worked-on” look.
 Although this approach did create a tighter-looking face, it disrupted the natural appearance of the skin.
 With a SMAS facelift, the vector of pull is vertical – opposite to the pull of gravity – leading to a beautiful, natural lift.